 Ohio Teacher Evaluation System

-The OTES is designed to assess the performance of Ohio teachers.
+Collaborative Observation is closely aligned to the OTES to assess the performance of Ohio teachers.
 It is a resource model to guide districts in the design and implementation of a high quality teacher evaluation system based on state and federal criteria.
 It defines effective teaching and supports teachers’ professional growth and development.